-A new Business Improvement District (BID) was established in January of 2007 for the Downtown Westchester area.
-The boundaries of the BID are similar to the CDO except that the CDO includes additional properties along Manchester north of the BID boundaries and east of Truxton Avenue beyond the BID boundary.
-The primary functions of the BID are providing security, landscape maintenance, sanitation and beautification, marketing and promotions, and new business attraction for the commercial district.
-The CDO is designed to complement the efforts of the BID by providing urban design that is conducive to pedestrian activity and thus increased retail and business activity.
+There is currently no Business Improvement District (BID) established for the Loyola Village area merchants.
+However, the establishment of such a district is a possibility for the future.
+The primary functions of a BID are to provide security, landscape maintenance, sanitation and beautification, marketing and promotions, and new business attraction for the commercial district.
+The CDO is designed to complement the efforts of a BID by providing urban design that is conducive to pedestrian activity and thus increased retail and business activity.